On the signature of a positive braid: Background

 The Goeritz form~$G$ is a symmetric bilinear form on the first homology~$H_1(S)$ of a compact, not necessarily orientable surface~$S$ embedded in~$\mathbb{S}^3$; see Goeritz's article~\cite{Goeritz} or also Chapter 9 in Lickorish's book~\cite{Lickorish}.
 For two simple closed curves~$\gamma_1$ and~$\gamma_2$ in~$S$, the Goeritz form on the corresponding homology elements is defined as~$G(\gamma_1, \gamma_2) = \mathrm{lk}(\gamma_1,\gamma_2^\pm)$.
 Here,~$\mathrm{lk}$ denotes the linking number and~$\gamma_2^\pm$ denotes the two-sided push-off of~$\gamma_2$ along the normal direction to~$S$.
 In order to obtain positivity of the signature for positive links, we (nonstandardly) define the linking number to count one-half of the negative crossings minus one-half of the positive crossings between links.

 If~$S$ is orientable, then by definition~$G$ equals the symmetrised Seifert form and thus only depends on ~$\partial S$.
 In particular,~$\sigma(G) = \sigma(\partial S) = \sigma(L)$, the signature invariant of the boundary link.
-If~$S$ is nonorientable, a correction term is necessary, leading to the following formula by Gordon and Litherland~\cite{GL}: $\sigma(L) = \sigma(G) - \mu$, where~$\mu$ is a correction term counting the number of positive minus the number of negative crossings among all crossings of a diagram where any local orientation of the chessboard surface fails to induce the correct link orientation on the boundary.
+If~$S$ is nonorientable, a correction term is necessary, leading to the formula~$\sigma(L) = \sigma(G) - \mu$ by Gordon and Litherland; see~\cite[Theorem 6]{GL} and the discussion following it, which extends the result to links.
+Here,~$\mu$ is a correction term counting the number of positive minus the number of negative crossings among all crossings of a diagram where any local orientation of the chessboard surface fails to induce the correct link orientation on the boundary.
 Our nonstandard definition of the linking number results in a factor~$-1$ for both~$\sigma(L)$ and~$\sigma(G)$ in the formula, so in our convention, the formula reads~$\sigma(L) = \sigma(G) + \mu$.
-Since~$\mu$ counts every crossing of a diagram for exactly one of the two chessboard surfaces, we sum both bounds to obtain the following result which we use later on.
+Since~$\mu$ counts every crossing of a diagram for exactly one of the two chessboard surfaces, we sum both bounds to obtain the following result, which we use later on.

-\begin{thm}[compare~\cite{GL}, Theorem $6''$] Let~$D$ be a positive diagram of a link~$L$ and let~$S_B$ and~$S_W$ be the two associated chessboard surfaces with Goeritz forms~$G_B$ and~$G_W$, respectively.
+\begin{thm} Let~$D$ be a positive diagram of a link~$L$, and let~$S_B$ and~$S_W$ be the two associated chessboard surfaces with Goeritz forms~$G_B$ and~$G_W$, respectively.
 Then

 \end{thm}